Boris Vian: Later years

-Still in 1955, Vian decided to perform some of his songs on stage himself.
+In 1955, Vian decided also to perform some of his songs on stage himself.
 He had been unhappy about the fact that French singer Marcel Mouloudji (1922–1994), who had interpreted "Le Deserteur" (The Deserter) on stage the year before, had not accepted the original lyrics because he thought that they would lead to the song being banned.
-Although Vian accepted a change to one verse, the song was banned from TV and radio channels until 1967.
+Vian accepted a change to one verse, but the song was banned from TV and radio channels until 1967.
 The record of Vian's songs performed by himself was not successful in France until ten years after his death.

 Vian's life was endangered in 1956 by a pulmonary edema, but he survived and continued working with the same intensity as before.
-In 1957, Vian completed another play: Les Bâtisseurs d'empire (The Empire Builders), which was only published and staged in 1959.
-In 1958, Vian worked on the opera Fiesta with Darius Milhaud, and a collection of his essays, En avant la zizique...
+In 1957, Vian completed another play: Les Bâtisseurs d'empire (The Empire Builders), which was not published and staged until 1959.
+In 1958, Vian worked on the opera Fiesta with Darius Milhaud.
+A collection of his essays, En avant la zizique...
 Et par ici les gros sous (On with the Muzak...
 And Bring in the Big Bucks), was published the same year.

 Death

-On the morning of 23 June 1959, Vian was at the Cinéma Marbeuf for the screening of the film version of I will Spit on Your Graves.
-He had already fought with the producers over their interpretation of his work, and he publicly denounced the film, stating that he wished to have his name removed from the credits.
+On the morning of 23 June 1959, Vian was at the Cinéma Marbeuf for the screening of the film version of his I will Spit on Your Graves.
+He had already fought with the producers over their interpretation of his work.
+He publicly denounced the film, stating that he wished to have his name removed from the credits.
 A few minutes after the film began, he reportedly blurted out: "These guys are supposed to be American?
 My ass!"
-He then collapsed onto his seat and died of a sudden cardiac arrest on his way to the hospital.
+He collapsed onto his seat and died of a sudden cardiac arrest on his way to the hospital.